SamChill/drunkardswalk/README.md

 using the [QD library][qd] developed by David H. Bailey et al., which supports double double (~32 decimal digits) and quad double (~64 decimal digits) floating point types.
 The reason for using QD instead of an arbitrary precision math library, is that QD is very fast.
-By using these extended precision types, one is able to solve problems where the absorptions probabilities are extremely small.
+By using these extended precision types, one is able to accurately solve problems where the absorptions probabilities are vanishingly small.

 The core of the code is written using [Eigen][eigen], which is a C++ template library for linear algebra.
 As it is a template library, it supports working with different scalar